Orbital Fracture in Emergency Medicine Workup

 Waters view best displays inferior orbital rims, nasoethmoidal bones, and maxillary sinuses.
 If the patient is upright when the film is taken, an air-fluid level can often be seen in the maxillary sinus, which may indicate fracture of the maxillary sinus (orbital floor).

 If the patient is immobilized on a backboard when the film is taken, blood layers form in the posterior of the sinus, making it appear clouded.
-Another sign of orbital blow-out fracture is the teardrop sign, an opacification in the upper maxillary sinus, which represents periorbital fat and possibly an entrapped extraocular muscle in the maxillary sinus.
+Another sign of orbital blow-out fracture is the teardrop sign—an opacification in the upper maxillary sinus that represents periorbital fat and possibly an entrapped extraocular muscle in the maxillary sinus.

-Caldwell projection provides the best view of the lateral orbital rim and ethmoid bone.
+Caldwell projection provides the best view of the lateral orbital rim and the ethmoid bone.

 Lateral views are the least helpful, but if the patient is lying supine on the backboard, he or she may show air-fluid levels in the posterior of the maxillary sinus.